microsoftgraph/microsoft-graph-docs-contrib/concepts/search-query-parameter.md

 * Any number of clauses is supported.
 Parentheses for precedence is also supported.
 * The syntax for each clause is: "\<property>:\<text to search>".
 * The property name must be specified in the clause.
 Any property that can be used in `$filter` can also be used inside `$search`.
 Depending on the property, the search behavior is either "search" or "startsWith" if search is not supported on the property.
 * The whole clause must be declared inside double quotes.
 If it contains double quotes or backslash, it should be escaped with a backslash.
-No other characters need to be escaped.
+All the other special characters must be urlEncoded.
 * Logical `AND` and `OR` operators must be put outside double quotes and they must be in upper case.

 The following table shows some examples.